 The School of Engineering is located in several buildings, five on the main Storrs campus and four at the Depot campus.
 The three oldest and least renovated buildings on the main campus were built between 1959 and 1987 and can no longer support emerging interdisciplinary engineering programs such as bioengineering and nanotechnology.
-A pre-planning study provides a facility program to meet the needs of interdisciplinary engineering and technology research activities.
-Site evaluation and building configuration studies are complete and design for the new building commenced in fall 2012.
 Deferred maintenance projects are ongoing including code upgrades mechanical improvements and interior renovations in all engineering buildings.
+The new Engineering and Science Building is a five story lab building which will provide lab space for Engineering (Chemical Engineering, Bio Engineering, Bio Materials and Computational Eng.) as well as two lab floors for Science research.
+The schematic design has been completed and approved, and the design team is beginning the next phase of design.
+The Construction Manager at Risk selection is underway and is expected to be complete by early November 2013.